tjgilpin/citizen/index.md

 _we_ enjoy working for organisations, no matter how big or small, who seek to make the world a better place.

-_we_ provide bespoke fundraising solutions for causes we love.
+_we_ provide bespoke marketing solutions for causes we love.

 _we_ believe in the power of collaboration; working with a talented collective on a common cause.